 This commitment to supporting and developing our researchers is most strongly endorsed through our success in achieving and retaining the HR Excellence in Research Award.
 We have ongoing recognition and are in a state of review to ensure we further enhance the environment for researchers.

-Currently, the University is undertaking a gap analysis and action-planning exercise aligned to The European Charter for Researchers & the Code of Conduct for the Recruitment of Researchers [pdf] This represented an exciting opportunity to look in more detail at recruitment practices and to assess the institution aginast the EU Commission's 'Open, Transparent and Merit-Based Recruitment (OTM-R)' policy.
+From June 2018 to May 2019, the University undertook a gap analysis and action-planning exercise aligned to The European Charter for Researchers & the Code of Conduct for the Recruitment of Researchers [pdf] This represented an exciting opportunity to look in more detail at recruitment practices and to assess the institution aginast the EU Commission's 'Open, Transparent and Merit-Based Recruitment (OTM-R)' policy.

 The Charter and Code underpin the UK Concordat, so this exercise has allowed us to draw up a meaningful plan to further enhance the environment for researchers and will ensure that we can be recognised for HR Excellence in Research direct by the European Commission.

-The University will submit its detailed action plan to the EU Commission in May 2019 - a copy can be found here: ACTION PLAN
+The University submitted its detailed action plan to the EU Commission in May 2019 - a copy can be found here: ACTION PLAN

 For more information about the EU Commission's awarding process - click here

 In September 2012, The University of Sheffield was awarded the European Commission's HR Excellence in Research Award via the UK process, by measuring our performance against the principles stated in the UK Concordat to support the Career Development of Researchers.
 The award recognises an institution's progress towards a high quality research environment for research staff and postgraduate researchers.